NikolaiF90/F90SimpleShopSystem/README.md

 * Open 3DEN Mission Editor.
 * Add your shop objects across the map.
 Shop objects can be anything from units to objects.
 * Name your shop object to something that can be easily remembered like VehicleShop_0, VehicleShop_1 and so on.
 * Create a shop object for each side.
+* If you already have a description.ext and init.sqf, copy everything to your own file.
 * Inside your mission folder >> Scripts >> configureShop.sqf, you will see a few settings.
 * Change those settings to your preferences.
 Default values works great too.
 You can try with default value if you're not so sure.
 * Edit the value of Shop_Money to your "money" variable.
 Default is "Milcash".
 Note that the value must be in STRING.
 Also this will only apllies to unit's money.